SciML/Catalyst.jl/README.md

 etc).

 ## 2022 JuliaCon Workshop Info
-The Pluto notebooks used in the workshop can be downloaded from: https://github.com/TorkelE/JuliaCon2022_Catalyst_Workshop
+The Pluto notebooks used in the workshop can be downloaded from: https://github.com/TorkelE/JuliaCon2022_Catalyst_Workshop.

+Live questions can be asked at https://pigeonhole.at/JULIA12

 ## Breaking Changes and New Features